 Step 4: Ensure Your Responsive Landing Pages Match the Email, and Load Quickly

 Creating and setting up landing pages for a wonderful user experience on a mobile device is an extraordinarily delicate art.
-If your email engages a recipient enough to entice them to click through, don’t lose them with a landing page completely lacking in mobile optimisation.
+If your email engages a recipient enough to entice them to click through, don’t lose them with a landing page completely lacking in mobile optimization.

 Even after testing and QA, don’t launch your campaign if you can’t confidently answer “yes” to the following questions about your landing page: